Commercial Cookery

 Extra Fees:

-Certificate III - Material fees: Approximately $50, Uniform and equipment: Approximately $600
+Certificate III - Uniform and equipment: Approximately $750, Stationery: Approximately $110

 • *Please note - Course fees are listed in $AUD and are based on a semester rate.
 Total course cost will vary depending on semester start date.
 Small tuition and material fee increases may occur annually in line with CIT's fee pricing review.
 Fees are subject to change.